melissaguillen/GuillenConcreteCutting/README.md

 These Timeline milestones are an example for project progression and do not, with the exception of the Due Date for the final submission, do not conform to assignment requirements.
 You can add and adjust your timeline as you see fit.

 - [X] Choose revised project topic and update this readme - Sunday, October 22.
-- [ ] Complete initial project design - Due Date
+- [X] Complete initial project design - Due Date
-- [ ] Milestone 1 - Due Date
+- [X] Milestone 1 - Due Date
-- [ ] Milestone 2 - Due Date
+- [X] Milestone 2 - Due Date
-- [ ] Site testing - Due Date
+- [X] Site testing - Due Date
-- [ ] Complete Final Project - **Friday, December 8**
+- [X] Complete Final Project - **Friday, December 8**

 ## Updates

 As you work on the project, use this section to track:

-- Status updates: adding visual project plan pdf
+- Status updates: finishing website
-- Changes to the original plan
-- Anything learned along the way
-- Next steps
+- Changes to the original plan: I decided to add a dynamic thank you page, this page can only be accessed after proper form inputs from the contact page
+ - Anything learned along the way: I learned more about grid styling, I had a little trouble understanding it before and now that I got to use it more I understand it a lot better.
+I also learned about localStorage, I was able to use it but I had trouble when it came to clearing it for the next submission.
+I also got a better understanding as to how useful having styling multiple styling sheets is.
+ - Next steps: I will definetely look back on this and refine it because I would like it to be launched so that it can be used.

 ## Images

 You can add any images to this section
+All of my Images and visuals are in the Images or Icons folder.